 A reference to the imperfections, called inclusions, within the diamond that are usually only visible under a microscope.
 Although they are not easily visible, the inclusions still impact the way light is transmitted and reflected through the body of the diamond.
 The fewer and less visible the inclusions are, the higher the grade of the diamond you are purchasing.
 Therefore, you want to avoid visible inclusions.
 The scale (also called diamond clarity grade or diamond clarity chart) goes as follows:

 |FL & IF||Flawless & Internally Flawless.
 Even under 10x magnification, inclusions are not visible.
 Less than 1% of all diamonds formed are flawless and less than 3% have very slight blemishes that are considered internally flawless.|

 |VVS1 & VVS2||Very, Very Slightly Included.
-Inclusions are miniscule and very difficult to see under a microscope even by a professional.
+Inclusions are minuscule and very difficult to see under a microscope even for a professional.
 VVS1 has very few inclusions while VVS2 has slightly more of them.|

 |VS1 & VS2||Very Slightly Included.
 This refers to minor inclusions that are difficult to see (VS1) or easy to see (VS2) under a microscope.|

 |S1 & S2||Slightly Included.
 Noticeable to the naked eye under close scrutiny.
-Inclusions in S1 diamonds are some times noticeable whereas the inclusions of S2 diamonds are often noticed without magnification.|
+Inclusions in S1 diamonds are sometimes noticeable whereas the inclusions of S2 diamonds are often noticed without magnification.|

 |I1||Included.
 Obvious inclusions visible to the naked eye.|